 Every one of our days and each of our breaths are given by Him.
-Even the times and places of our earthly existence, the rise and fall of nations and their boundaries, are chosen by God for the purpose of drawing us to Him, and He is never far off from all He has created (Acts 17:24-27; Colossians 1:16-17).
+The times and places of our earthly existence as well as the rise and fall of nations and their boundaries are chosen by God for the purpose of drawing all to Him, and He is never far off from His creation (Acts 17:24-27; Colossians 1:16-17).

 This precise moment in history is not a surprise to the God who is sovereign over all creation.

 When the year changed from 2019 to 2020, many of us were going about our days and making our plans with very little thought about God.

 Our own strength, wisdom, health, politics, and scientific advancements were enough to carry the weight of our security, happiness, and hope…or so we thought.

 One novel virus shut down the entire world, is destroying economies, and is taking lives.

 Look here, you who say, “Today or tomorrow we are going to a certain town and will stay there a year.
 We will do business there and make a profit.”
 How do you know what your life will be like tomorrow?
 Your life is like the morning fog—it’s here a little while, then it’s gone.
 What you ought to say is, “If the Lord wants us to, we will live and do this or that.”
 James 4:13-15

 I do not claim to know all the reasons God has allowed this trial to strike the world, but I do know who God is.
 I know He is good, loving, merciful, gracious, patient, righteous, just, faithful, and holy, and I know that He is at work in all things to draw people to Him.